770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 f)        Tell me a time when you showed leadership
 g)        Tell me about a time when you had to deal with a poor performer on your team.
 h)        Tell me about a time when you had to convince your team on some design decision.
+Hackathon.
+Python script.

+Spend some time for tooling is definitely helpful because the more automate the process .the better result we can achieve.
+It was actually a webpage built by one of a start up company, and we found that the sumbition and the received part is actually a json file.
+But like the most difficult part is actually the authentication of the website.

+Citrix intern. google doc thing.

 7. Responsibility / High Standard / Deep Dive